By Mike Bennighof, Ph.D.

 of 10-inch guns on the basis of an order from

 Brazil for three small battleships each carrying

 a dozen of the weapons.
 And when Sir John

 Fisher was elevated to First Lord of the Admiralty,

 10-inch gun’s rapid fire would lead to its

 adoption in the new generation of battleships.

-They were left with a large number of guns
+That didn’t happen, and the cannon foundry was left with a large number of guns

 without a customer, and offered them to the